AhmadWork/blogerWebSite/README.md

 the [creative Theme](https://startbootstrap.com/template-overviews/creative/) used for the index page with some changes

 ### license
-Fell free to download and use this project as long as you give credit!
+Feel free to download and use this project as long as you give credit!